grame-cncm/faustdoc/src/manual/errors.md

 ## FIR and backends related errors

+Some primitives of the language are nor available in some backends.

 ```
 fun = ffunction(float fun(float), <fun.h>, "");
 process = fun;
 ```

- [TO COMPLETE]

 ## Compiler option errors

 All compiler options cannot be used with all backends.
 Moreover, some compiler options can not be combined.
 These will typically trigger errors, before any compilation actually begins.

-For
+[TO COMPLETE]

 # Warning messages